arqalite/rummy-nights/README.md

 ## Project status
 The project is still in development - but as of v0.3, the core functionality is complete.

 The app is fairly stable, but bugs can still crop up.

+The interface is mobile-first, with the desktop experience being left to the side at the moment.
+It works fine, but UI elements might look wonky on HIDPI displays.

 ## Try the app
 The latest stable release is automatically built and uploaded to Vercel at https://rummy-nights.vercel.app/.